kjordahl/kjordahl.github.io/_pages/firefly.md

 exhibit realistic behavior.
-I initially thought that it would be easy to modify the source code to change the behavior, but I realized that I would have to learn how the AVR hardware is controlled at a low level, and I ended up writing <a href="http://github.com/kjordahl/Pyralis">my own software</a> from the ground up, in order to teach myself how it worked and make sure that I understood everything that went into it.
+I initially thought that it would be easy to modify the source code to change the behavior, but I realized that I would have to learn how the AVR hardware is controlled at a low level, and I ended up writing [my own software](ffsoftware.html) from the ground up, in order to teach myself how it worked and make sure that I understood everything that went into it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xLIYgtnV2J0?si=kV81utGnmUhT5NTk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>